kainlite/blog/content/blog/getting_started_with_helm.md

 ### Errata
 If you spot any error or have any suggestion, please send me a message so it gets fixed.

+Also you can check the source code and changes in the generated code: [ghpages](https://github.com/kainlite/kainlite.github.io) and the source here: [source](https://github.com/kainlite/blog)